MccDev260/EnhancedVehicleLightingControls/docs/README.md

 - Sometimes when the mod first loads the input is unresponsive; To fix, simply reload the script via the ScriptHookVDotNet console (F4 by default).
 I've only noticed this while using LSPDFR.

 ---

+## Developers and Support:
+The source code can be found [on GitHub](http://www.dev-c.com/gtav/scripthookv/).

+If you would like to extend or improve this project, feel free to submit a pull request!

+To report a bug, open a new issue with the 'bug' label.

+If you have an idea for a feature you would like to see in a future release, open a new issue with the 'enhancement' label.